 - How do I apply for an Emergency/Critical job?

 We take all applications for Emergency/Critical repair jobs over the telephone.
 Call us during regular business hours.
 We record the information you give to us and verify home ownership and eligibility.
 You will be required to provide copies of your proofs of income (or no income) as part of the application process.
+We are only able to accept applications for Emergency/Critical repairs that we have funding available for.

 - How do I apply for Home Repair job?